HackathonHackers/groups/README.md

 Hackathon Hackers: all the subgroups
 ====================================

 New subgroups are also listed; these can be hard to find because they're not in the sidebar.
-If any of these interest you please join, once they reach 100 members they can be official subgroups (listed in **bold**).
+If any of these interest you please join, once they reach 100 members they can be official subgroups.

+Official subgroups are listed in **bold**

 Feel free to add to the list: clone, edit, then send a pull request.

 RTFM: http://hh.gd/etiquette